Understanding Owner-Occupied Properties: What Investors Should Know

 Owner Occupancy Guidelines

 In contrast, you could obtain financing as an absentee owner.
-An absentee owner is a property owner that doesn’t live onsite.
-For example, a property owner that rents out a single-family home without living onsite would be considered an absentee owner.
+An absentee owner is a property owner who doesn’t live onsite.
+For example, a property owner who rents out a single-family home without living onsite would be considered an absentee owner.